 Keep Alive Option: Redial Period If you select this option, the Router will periodically check your Internet connection.
 If you are disconnected, then the Router will automatically re-establish your connection.
 To use this option, click the radio button next to Keep Alive.
 To use this option, click the radio button next to Keep Alive.
 In the Redial Period field, you specify how often you want the Router to check the Internet connection.
 The default Redial Period is 30 seconds.

-To apply any of the settings you change on this page, click the Apply button.
-To cancel any changes you've entered on this page, click the Cancel button.
+To save your changes on this page, click the Apply button.
+To cancel any unsaved changes on this page, click the Cancel button.
 To get more information about the features, click the Help button.